-Purchasing your entire reading list ahead of starting uni can seem like the ‘good student’ thing to do, but it could end up costing you.
+Purchasing your entire reading list ahead of starting uni can seem like the ‘good student’ thing to do, but it’ll end up costing you.

 Not only are these books heavy and take up a lot of luggage space, you probably won’t need all of them.
 Wait until you’ve started your course and decide which books you absolutely need to purchase.

-Find out which books can be borrowed from the library and which books you can steal from classmates.
+Find out which books can be borrowed from the library and which books you can share with classmates.

 #7 A printer